 Here’s a surprising fact: it’s not just how much sugar you eat, but how often.
 Constant snacking on sugary treats keeps your mouth acidic for longer periods.
 Every time you eat something sugary, it takes about 30 minutes for your mouth to return to a neutral pH level.

 So, if you’re sipping on a sugary drink all day or nibbling on sweets every hour, your teeth are under constant acid attack.
-It’s much better for your teeth to have your sugar intake confined to mealtimes rather than spread throughout the day.
+Your teeth should have your sugar intake confined to mealtimes rather than spread throughout the day.

 3. Hidden sugars are everywhere